14.4 to 18°F

-The Atmospheric Science group is composed of scientists who share a common interest in using the unique vantage point of the polar regions to study the physical, chemical and dynamical processes of the atmosphere.
-We consider ourselves lucky to be working in Alaska during a time of unprecedented concern about the climate of the Arctic and the wider world.
+The Atmospheric Sciences group is composed of scientists who share a common interest in using the unique vantage point of the polar regions to study the physical, chemical and dynamic processes of the atmosphere.

 The Atmospheric Sciences research group's interests cover a broad spectrum of topics in atmospheric sciences, with our research results often bearing directly on societal issues surrounding climate variability and change.
-Many of the group also maintain research interests in other regions of the globe.
-We strive to understand the polar atmosphere and its role within the earth system.
-Our projects utilize a variety of observational, modeling and remote sensing techniques and can be divided into several topical areas:
+Many members of the group also maintain research interests in other regions of the globe.
+We strive to understand the polar atmosphere and its role within the Earth system.
+Our projects use a variety of observational, modeling and remote sensing techniques.

 - Atmospheric remote sensing